Mašťov: Administrative division

+Etymology

+The initial name of the settlement was Maščov.
+The name was derived from the personal name Mašč (an abbreviated form of Mašek), meaning "Mašč's (court)".

 Geography

 Mašťov is located about 23 km southwest of Chomutov and 28 km east of Karlovy Vary.
 It briefly borders Germany in the north.
 It lies in the Doupov Mountains.
 The highest point is at 556 m above sea level.
 The Sedlec pond is located in the northwestern part of the municipal territory and together with its surroundings, it is protected as a nature reserve.
-There are also several other smaller ponds.
+There are also several other small fishponds.

 History

-The first written mention of Mašťov is from the first half of the 12th century, when it was awarded to the local aristocrat Milhost by Soběslav I.
+The first written mention of Mašťov is from the first half of the 12th century, when it was awarded to the local aristocrat Milhost by Duke Soběslav I.

 Throughout seven centuries the town changed hands multiple times due to political instability, economic hardship, and several wars that also subjected the town to plunder, disease, fire, and famine.
 In 1918, when the independent country of Czechoslovakia was formed with Mašťov located in the northwestern part of the country, the town was still dealing with the after effects of the World War I, such as homelessness and unemployment.
 Gradually the town recovered, but the booming economy was affected by the worldwide depression of the 1930s.

-During World War II Mašťov was a part of the Sudetenland, awarded to Germany through the Munich Agreement, with all Czech residents forced to leave their homes and move to the central part of Bohemia.
-After the war the town slowly recovered but never fully developed into the business and industrial town it had been before.
+During World War II, Mašťov was annexed to Nazi Germany through the Munich Agreement and administered as part of the Reichsgau Sudetenland, with all Czech residents forced to leave their homes and move to the central part of Bohemia.
+After the war, the town slowly recovered but never fully developed into the business and industrial town it had been before.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The main landmark is the Mašťov Castle.
-In 1571, Jan Valdemar of Lobkowicz had a Renaissance castle built on the site of a former fortress and Gothic castle.
-In the 17th century, it was modified in the Baroque style.
+It was originally a fortress from the 14th century, which was rebuilt into a Renaissance castle by the Lobkowicz family after 1571.
+In 1661, it was modified in the Baroque style.
 Today it serves as an orphanage.

-Other sights include Church of the Assumption of the Virgin Mary, Church of Saint Barbara, funeral chapel of the Mladotové of Solopysky noble family, a rectory, and a Jewish cemetery.
+The Church of the Assumption of the Virgin Mary dates from the second half of the 14th century.
+It was modified into its present Baroque form in 1760 and 1844.

+The Church of Saint Barbara has a Gothic core from the 14th century.
+Its Neo-Romanesque façade dates from 1863.

+The funeral chapel of the Mladota of Solopysky noble family is also a protected cultural monument.
+It is a late Baroque and Neoclassical building that dates from 1805 or 1806.

+There is a Jewish cemetery, founded in the 15th century.
+It is among the oldest in the country.